OpenDSA/OpenDSA/RST/en/Glossary.rst

       instances have equal probability of occurring, then average case must be calculated using a weighted average.

+   AVL Tree
+      A variant implementation for the :term:`BST`, which differs from the standard BST in that it uses modified insert and remove methods in order to keep the tree :term:`balanced <balanced tree>`.
+      Similar to a :term:`Splay Tree` in that it uses the concept of :term:`rotations <rotation>` in the insert and remove operations.

    B$^+$-tree
       The most commonly implemented form of B-tree.
-      A B$^+$-tree does not store data at the internal nodes, but instead only stores :term:`key` values as direction finders for the purpose of searching through the tree.
+      A B$^+$-tree does not store data at the :term:`internal nodes <internal node>`, but
+      instead only stores :term:`search key` values as direction finders for the purpose of searching through the tree.
       Only the :term:`leaf nodes <leaf node>` store a reference to the actual data records.